 Did you know?
-On average, if 1 iPhone 7 gets stolen from you, you would need to sell a minimum of 6 to break even!
+On average, if 1 iPhone 7 gets stolen from you, you would need to sell a minimum of six to break even!

 That’s a lot of effort to make up for one lost item.
 What do you feel is your most common fraud hole?
 It’s important to understand where your sources of loss are coming from so you can prevent it in the future.
 Unfortunately, it’s most often from your own employees and processes.

-Here are the top 3 fraud holes in the wireless industry as well as tips and tricks on avoiding them:1.
-Employee Theft
+Here are the top 3 fraud holes in the wireless industry as well as tips and tricks on avoiding them:

 Employee theft, also known as internal theft, is when employees steal inventory from the organization.
 This can be influenced when stores have little to no employee supervision or the ability for the staff to adjust items’ prices and enter fake coupons.
 Often times it’s the employees who feel disgruntled or like they aren’t being compensated fairly that will commit these acts.